Quantrail-Data/CH-Ops/README.md

 **Overview**: cluster health, live query monitor with kill controls, query analytics and log, tables and parts inspection, merges and mutations, distributed DDL queue.

-**Tools**: a full SQL editor with autocomplete and nine EXPLAIN types, an interactive flame-graph query profiler, and a per-second query metrics timeline.
+**Tools**: a full SQL editor with autocomplete and nine EXPLAIN types, an interactive flame-graph query profiler, a per-second query metrics timeline, Schema Studio for guided table creation, and Qurioz, an AI assistant that turns plain-English questions into ClickHouse® SQL.

 **Custom Dashboards**: a chart builder with 10+ chart types, configurable grid dashboards, and a chart browser.
 Every chart has an HTML control toolbar (zoom, save as PNG, and in-app full screen).